One is India's best-selling car and the other has the potential to be just that. But is the Eon good enough to be the Top of the pops?

 The Alto VXi retails for Rs 3.2 lakh (ex-showroom, Delhi) and comes with power steering, front power windows, central locking and internally adjustable outside rear-view mirrors.
 For Rs 20,000 more, you can get the Eon Magna variant that comes with all of the above and also a steering tilt adjust.
 This model, however, does without a parcel tray or tachometer, both of which are available on the Alto.
 At Rs 3.71 lakh, the Eon Sportz variant featured here is quite expensive but comes with a lot of kit.
 You get a driver-side airbag, keyless entry and also a CD player with Aux and USB functions.

 We really scratched our heads over this one.
 The thing is, the Alto is unquestionably the better car to drive.
 It has the more consistent ride, nimbler handling and zestier engine.
 If the engine’s ability holds more weight for you than the plush ambience in the driver’s seat, then the Alto is the car for you.
-It has a certain raw appeal that the Eon just can’t hope
+It has a certain raw appeal that the Eon just can’t hope to match.

 No, the Eon’s performance won’t get your heart racing and engine refinement is rather mediocre too but for most buyers these are secondary considerations.
 The Eon delivers on more visible criteria.
 It looks futuristic, its better-finished interiors look and feel classier and it is that wee bit more spacious too.
 Fuel economy is really good as well.